janketj/javascript/README.md

     ```

   <a name="control-statement--value-selection"></a><a name="control-statements--value-selection"></a>
   - [17.2](#control-statements--value-selection) Don't use selection operators in place of control statements.
+EXCEPT in a JSX block to conditonally render.

     ```javascript
-    // bad
-    !isRunning && startRunning()
+    // bad - but: ALLOWED and EXPECTED in a JSX block !isRunning && startRunning()

     // good